luka-mikec/valiant-parsing/README.md

  1. Convert grammar to Chomsky normal form.
  2. Build a Cocke–Younger–Kasami-like parsing matrix.
 Define semiring operations on sets of nonterminals (*clauses*).
  3. Unlike *CYK*, Compute closure using Valiant's divide-and-conquer algorithm.
- 4. Use binary (boolean) matrix  multiplication. *Not implemented yet.*
+ 4. Use binary (boolean) matrix  multiplication.

 ### Things inside
  - *matrix* and *matrix_view* generic structures.
 Both expect certain operations to be defined on used element type.
-Inside: matrix.h
+Inside: matrix.h.
  - *grammar* structure, representing a context-free grammar.
 Can convert itself to CNF.
 Doesn't support epsilons/blanks.
 Can be loaded from a file (see **sample_input.txt**), Inside: grammar.h, grammar.cpp.
  - bunch of functions implementing Valiant's algorithm.
 See main() for usage.
+Inside: main.cpp.

 ### Compilation